oneapi-src/computational-fluid-dynamics/README.md

 A schematic of the proposed reference architecture is shown in the following figure.
 We start off with ingestion of the tfrecords data.
 As mentioned before, the tfrecords data consist of 3001 tensors which include the shape which represents the features - we will refer to this as the "boundary" - and a 2D velocity (Vx, Vy) vector which we will refer to as the "label".
 The velocity vector for training is calculated using Mechsys. tfrecords data are already in a structured format and do not need to be processed further.
 The feature and label, however can be plotted as an image to visually depict the velocity profile and is shown in the pipeline as a representational example.

-The data is then used to train a DL model based on a U-Net architecture and saved as a Tensorflow model directory.
+The data is then used to train a DL model based on a U-Net architecture and saved as a TensorFlow model directory.
 It will then be converted to a frozen graph (.pb) and the converted model can then be used to run inference on new data.
 The frozen graph consolidates all model parameters into a single file.
 This increases its utility, for example, it allows seamless deployment, conversion to other frameworks and is also the preferred choice for quantization using Intel Neural Compressor which we will cover later in the reference solution.

 The new data used for inference can either be a section from the original dataset which has been set aside for testing or it can also be simple grayscale images of shapes around which we want to calculate the velocity profile, e.g. a vehicle contour.
 We will test both options here independently.
 The first one will allow us evaluate model accuracy of unseen test data because the ground truth for the test data is available as part of the data offering.
 The second option will allow us to investigate how versatile the model on completely different shapes - we will use car profiles here.
 The ground truths for these images are not available.
 Hence, model accuracy cannot be quantified but we can verify whether the prediction is reasonable by a visual check.